microsoft/DeepSpeed/docs/_tutorials/onebit-adam.md

 title: "1-bit Adam: Up to 5x less communication volume and up to 2x faster training"
 ---

 In this tutorial, we are going to introduce the 1-bit Adam optimizer in DeepSpeed.
 1-bit Adam can improve model training speed on communication-constrained clusters, especially for communication-intensive large models by reducing the overall communication volume by up to 5x.
+Detailed description of the 1-bit Adam algorithm, its implementation in DeepSpeed, and performance evaluation is available from our [blog post](https://www.deepspeed.ai/news/2020/09/09/onebit-adam-blog-post.html).

 To illustrate the benefits and usage of 1-bit Adam optimizer in DeepSpeed, we use the following two training tasks as examples: